code-423n4/docs/roles/certified-contributors/scouts.md

 # Scouts

 Code4rena Scouts specialize in scoping and pre-audit intel.
-They assess the following factors to help determine the optimal parameters for an audit (including length and reward size).
+They assess the following factors to help determine the optimal parameters for an audit:
 - Library dependencies
 - External calls
 - Timelocks
 - SLoC

-In evaluating the scope of an audit, Code4rena Scouts provide valuable, high-level information to all parties.
+In evaluating the scope of an audit, Code4rena Scouts provide valuable, high-level information to all parties:

-- **For Wardens:** Reporting on the code and the state of the repo can provide useful context for those considering participating.
+- **For Wardens:** Ensuring that the audit repo is set up correctly ensures that those considering participating have a well-organized, consistently-formatted workspace.
-- **For Projects:** Providing feedback to the Project team on the scoping accuracy and repo preparedness helps accelerate the audit launch while maintaining consistency.
+- **For Projects:** Providing feedback to the project team on the scoping accuracy and repo preparedness helps accelerate the audit launch while maintaining consistency.

 ## How the Scouting process works